FlowFuse/website/src/blog/2022/10/ff-docker-gcp.md

 ![Dig command](images/6.png)

-Everything we need for now on DNS is in place.
+The DNS we need is now in place.

 # FlowForge Docker Installation